-The installer checks the presence of a Java Virtual Machine in the locations defined by any of the following environment variables \$JAVA_HOME, \$JDK_HOME or \$INSTALL4J_JAVA_HOME.
-Therefore, this error could be fixed by either setting any of those variables to the correct location of the JVM in the system with the export command and then running the installer or by prepending the definition of any of those variables to the installer execution command.
+The installer checks the presence of an adequate Java Virtual Machine in the PATH, or in the location defined by the environment variable mentioned in the message.
+Therefore, this error could be fixed by setting the variable to the correct location of the JVM in the system with the export command and then running the installer

-'''

-$ export JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/

-$ ./openSF_linux64_3.9.2.sh
+\$ export INSTALL4J JAVA HOME=/usr/lib/jvm/java-8-openjdk-amd64/ or by ensuring that "java" is available in the PATH when invoking the installer execution command.

+\$ ./openSF linux64 <version>.sh

 Starting Installer ...

-'''

-'''
+\$ PATH=\$PATH:/usr/lib/jvm/java-8-openjdk-amd64/ ./openSF linux64 <version>.sh

-$ JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/ ./openSF_linux64_3.9.2.sh Starting Installer ...
+Starting Installer ...

-'''

-If the JVM location is correctly set, the initial window will open when running the installer (Figure 3-4).
+If the JVM location is correctly set, the initial window will open when running the installer.
+The program first checks if openSF is already installed, offering to update the existing version (Figure 3-4).
+Otherwise, the first screen merely contains a welcome message.